A Solo Traveler’s Guide

 Travel can be the most rewarding gift you ever give yourself, but it is not without its challenges.
-I have been a flight attendant since 2015, splitting my time between work and travel, with an emphasis on travel.
-The further I have come in my career, the more addicted I have become to being on the move, pulling me further away from all semblances of normality.
-My vacations have lengthened and grown in exoticism with each passing year.
+I worked as a flight attendant for 10 years, splitting my time between work and travel.
+The accompanying lifestyle pulled me away from all semblances of normality.
+Vacations lengthened and grew in exoticism with each passing year.

-While I love this fast-paced, always-in-a-new-place way of living, the irregularity of my lifestyle makes it virtually impossible to be a part of any type of consistent community.
+Leaving my job in 2025 did not stop me from continuing to embrace travel.
+While I love this fast-paced, always-in-a-new-place way of living, the irregularity makes it hard to show up consistently in my community.
 Most people know me more from my social media presence than actual conversations.
-Loneliness lurks in the shadows of my heart.
+Loneliness finds me when I least expect it.

 I didn’t notice a disconnect in myself for a long time.
-After all, I have close friends and family.
-There are also often extreme amounts of adventure distracting me.
 It wasn’t until the world shut down during the pandemic that I had time to compare my past non-transient life to my current travel lifestyle.
-It was as if I had stepped back in time, to an old version of living that I’d long ago discarded.
+It was strange to face the old version of self that I’d long ago discarded.

-My closest friends had begun to put down roots, get married, have kids and receive promotions at work.
-Family members questioned me on long-term plans and when I might want to make a career change that facilitated a better schedule, aka a more appropriate career for my new role as wife.
-As the pandemic raged on and the question of my airline staying in business loomed, I considered what might be next.
-I started to question my priorities and the things that had been overlooked for many years.
-While I did get to keep my job, greater questions had been unlocked within me.
+My closest friends put down roots, got married, had kids and received promotions at work.
+Family members questioned me on long-term plans and when I might want to settle down.
+As the pandemic raged on, I considered what I might choose next.
+I started to question my priorities and the things that had been overlooked during my adventures.

 I might discover some sense of home on the road, but I always recognize that it is temporary.
 I have learned how to attach to an experience, place and new friend, and promptly detach when the time comes to board the plane, bus or train.